Japanese pumice, or Hyuga as it is known in Japan is a naturally occurring volcanic product from the south part of Miyazaki Prefecture in Japan.

-Japanese pumice is recommended for Rhododendron (including Azalea), general pot plants, orchids and it of course forms a crucial part of many bonsai growing mixes.
+Japanese pumice is highly recommended for more demanding succulents as well as acid loving rhododendron (including Azalea), general pot plants, orchids and it of course forms a crucial part of many bonsai growing mixes.

 If I had only one soil component to use for bonsai it would be 100% pumice.
 If you have akadama, add some. - Michael Hagedorn

 As Hyuga will not under normal circumstances break down it can be sifted and re-used however if you intend doing so a disinfecting treatment using Sporekill is strongly recommended to reduce the risk of spreading fungal or bacterial issues.